carlosp420/nymphalidae_diversification/MS_revised.md

 performed analyses using the "binary state speciation and extinction" [BiSSE; @maddison2007] Bayesian approach as implemented in the R package ``diversitree`` [@fitzjohn2012].
+The Markov Chain Monte Carlo algorithm was run for 10000 generations discarding the first 7500 as burnin.
 The Multiple State Speciation and Extinction approach (MuSSE) [@fitzjohn2012] is designed to examine the joint effects of two or more traits on speciation.